refinedev/refine/documentation/blog/2023-03-03-ra-chakra-tutorial.md

 export default App;
 ```

-After adding the rescource, the application will now redirect to the URL specified by the name property.
+To avoid encountering an empty screen when going to the homepage, we use the [`<NavigateToResource>`](https://refine.dev/docs/packages/documentation/routers/react-router-v6/#navigatetoresource) component to redirect to the `posts` resource.

 It will prompt you to log in to the app.
 Since we are using refine's `fake strapi-v4 API`, Try these credentials: